-Our office provides free and confidential complaint resolution services for students, staff, faculty, and other Ryerson members based on the Discrimination and Harassment Prevention Policy and the Sexual Violence Policy.
+Human Rights Services offers free and confidential complaint resolution services to Ryerson students, faculty, staff and commnity members based on the Discrimination and Harassment Prevention Policy and the Sexual Violence Policy.

 As the university has moved to an essential services model in order to prevent further transmission of COVID-19, we are not able to meet in person.
 We are available to connect with you by phone or video conferencing.
 Please contact us.
 If needed, we can set up a virtual or phone appointment.

-While we are not on campus, the Human Rights Services team is still working full-time remotely and doing our best to still provide advice, consultation and investigations, in partnership with other units on campus and with external investigators.
+While we are not on campus, the Human Rights Services team is still working remotely full-time and doing our best to provide timely advice, consultations and investigations, in partnership with other units on campus and with external investigators.
 Due to the COVID-19 pandemic, there may be delays.
-We will endeavour to to update you as we receive information, and you are welcome to contact us to check in about the status of the investigation in which you are involved.
+While we endeavour to update you as we receive information, you are welcome to contact us to check in regarding the status of the investigation in which you are involved.

 Yes.
 We encourage you to contact us.
 We will connect with you to learn more about your complaint.